mypiaware/virtual-radar-server-installation/README.md

 ## Ubuntu Fix

 When starting VRS in a few versions of Linux, an error message may appear that reads: `Failed to load module "canberra-gtk-module"`.
 No known issue with VRS has come from this error.
-However, this installation script installs `libcanberra-gtk-module` just to be safe.
+However, this installation script installs `libcanberra-gtk-module` just to be safe and to prevent this error message from appearing.

 ## Mono Issue

 This script will install VRS on most popular Linux distributions.
 However, a number of the newer Debian-based operating systems (Ubuntu, Linux Mint, etc.) will install Mono with a version of 6.4 or higher, and the latest versions of Mono could cause an issue with VRS.

-The stable version of VRS (ver 2.4.4) appears to have an issue with the latest versions of Mono (versions greater or equal to 6.4) on some Debian-based operating systems.
+The stable version of VRS (ver 2.4.4) appears to have an issue with the latest versions of Mono (versions equal to or greater than 6.4) on some Debian-based operating systems.
 The issue is the plane icons and the altitude stalks will not appear on the VRS webpage.

 However, the preview version (ver 3.0.0 Beta) of VRS will not have this issue with the latest versions of Mono.
 The drawback is that the preview version is under development.

 This VRS installation script allows the user to choose to install either the latest stable version (ver 2.4.4) or the under-development preview version (ver 3.0.0 Beta).
-If wanting to change from one version or another, simply run the script again and choose the other version to install.
-This script will cleanly remove whichever version is currently installed and then install the newly selected version.
+If wanting to change from one version to another, simply run the script again and choose the other version to install.
+This script will cleanly remove whichever version was already installed by this script and then install the newly selected version.

 As of this writing, the versions of Mono that will get installed on the following operating systems are: